Policy 2310 - University Policies, Procedures, and Guidelines for Graduate, Teaching, and Research Assistantships

 The Graduate Council, chaired by the Dean of the Graduate School and composed of representatives from each College and the Student Government Association, recommends policy requirements and identifies issues that pertain to graduate, teaching, and research assistants.
 The Graduate Council relies upon each College to establish specific policies within the framework established for the University.
 The policies established by each College must be in writing and recommended for approval by the Graduate Council.
 It is the responsibility of each College to implement, monitor, enforce, and file for review the guidelines set forth in this document.

 It is the responsibility of students receiving graduate assistantship funding to be knowledgeable about all policies and procedures regarding compliance with the awarding of and retaining eligibility for an assistantship.
 Individuals appointed with the title of Graduate Assistant, Teaching Assistant, or Research Assistant must be admitted to and enrolled full-time in a graduate degree program.

-Assistantships are normally budgeted to a College but can also be provided by non-academic areas such as the Library, Residential Housing, Continuing Education, and the Enterprise Center.
+Assistantships are normally budgeted to a College but can also be provided by non-academic areas such as the Library, Residential Housing, and the Enterprise Center.
 Applications for an assistantship may be obtained from the Associate Dean for Graduate Studies in the applicable College or administrative unit/department in which the services are to be performed.